Eaton Canyon Natural Area

 Eaton Canyon always has something blooming.
 In spring look for the buckeye, the coast sunflowers and the wildflowers.
 In summer the buckwheats.
 Fall brings in the deep rust of the buckwheats and the beautiful fall color of the cotton woods.
 The mature oak trees that surround the Nature Center make this a pleasant place to visit, even in the height of summer.

 The Eaton Canyon Nature Center and Natural Area sit at the base of the San Gabriel Mountains.
 It is one of the spaces in the LA Area that remind us how dramatic our urban to wild interface can be.
+Eaton Canyon is less than a ten minute drive from Downtown Pasadena and yet it feels like a completely different world.
+The San Gabriels rise dramatically, in the wet season the wash runs with water and the bushes and trees are filled with wildlife.

 The space around the Nature Center features several smaller walking trails, an amphitheater and a stunning example of oak woodland and riparian habitats.
-The area directly surrounding
+The area directly surrounding the Nature Center features plants many native plants commonly used in landscaping, but here

-the Nature Center features plants many native plants commonly used in landscaping, but here we see them in their wild state.
+we see them in their wild state.
 The beauty is not just of the plants themselves, but here the plant community as a whole truly shines.
 There is the beauty of the space changes with the seasons, as some plants move into dormancy others come through with beautiful summer flowers.
 It reminds us not only that Southern California has seasons, but that they all have something to offer.

 On the Eaton Canyon Associates website is a list of plants that can be found, with images, descriptions and a link to the plant’s Calscape page.
 They include not only the common landscaping plants but also the less popular plants that generally don’t make it into guide books,